Real-life career videos and ideas for your future

 Assemble your toolkit

-When exams approach, it’s easy to master the art of putting things off. Â Avoid distractions later by gathering everything you’ll need now – get all your files and books together, and stock up on basic supplies such as pens, paper and stationery.
+When exams approach, it’s easy to put off studying.
+Sort out what you need now to avoid being side-tracked later – get all your files and books together, stock up on basic supplies such as pens, paper and stationery, and catch up with any missing notes.

 Divide your day into chunks

-Plan your day around your most productive times
+Plan around your most productive times

 Manage your distractions

 Everyone has them – those little temptations that suck you in and take up oodles of time.
 The secret is to build your routine around your distractions.
-Set fixed points to check your phone or social media, stay offline when you’re working, and schedule breaks to fit anything you can’t miss in real-time.
+Set fixed points to check your phone or social media, stay offline when you’re working, and schedule breaks around anything you can’t miss in real-time.

 Shake things up